AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/veeva-crm-sync/sync-details/enable-disable-custom-object-sync.md

    ![](assets/enable-disable-custom-object-sync-9.png)

 Excellent!
-You can now use this custom object’s data in Smart Campaigns and Smart Lists.
+You can now use this custom object's data in Smart Campaigns and Smart Lists.

 >[!MORELIKETHIS]
 >